 It’s all about the beginning

 Like an essay you write, your introduction affirms what it is you seek out to achieve or to discuss.
-The same goes for any public speaking situation – whether you have it written down in front of you or you have memorised it.
+The same goes for any public speaking situation – whether you have it written down in front of you or you have memorized it.
 Your opening will set the entire tone and it is the closing sentence that will leave people either engaged or distanced.
 The choice is yours – the best practice is to write your introduction and your conclusion with your audience in mind.
 You ideally want some interaction from your audience, so why not get a family member or friend involved in helping you to write it.
 After every section, read it out and see the response.

-Be aware of your breathing
+Be Aware of your Breathing

 It is well-known that anxiety and nerves increases the speed at which your heart pumps to deliver blood around your body, causing palpitations and shaky hands.
 Being aware of your breathing is a major step in the fight against public speaking and when you breathe in deep, you will calm your nerves and add power to your voice.
 Rochelle Rice, an accredited Toastmasters International Speaker advises that you stand with your feet at parallel and put your arms out in front of you.
 Take five deep breaths in through the nose and out through your mouth.

-Get dressed to practice
+Get Dressed to Practice

 You’re at home, going over and over your speech, whilst lounging around on your sofa, but you seem to be having one mistake after another.
-Your environment is key – instead of sitting down on your sofa, perhaps in your pyjamas or tracksuit bottoms, simulate your experience as if it was your day to shine.
+Your environment is key – instead of sitting down on your sofa, perhaps in your pajamas or tracksuit bottoms, simulate your experience as if it was your day to shine.
 Get dressed, put on your clothes that you intend to wear.
 You will feel under pressure, when putting yourself into a situation that is to come.
-Sims Wyeth, the author of The Essentials of Persuasive Public Speaking claims that ‘rehearsal transfers your words and ideas from the cerebral cortex, which is responsible for higher order conscious thought, to your cerebellum, which orchestrates the lightning fast motor activation needed to perform complex actions, like speaking to crowds, teaching your fingers to play a new piece of music, or learning your lines for a play’.
+Sims Wyeth, the author of The Essentials of Persuasive Public Speaking claims that ‘rehearsal transfers your words and ideas from the cerebral cortex, which is responsible for higher order conscious thought, to your cerebellum, which orchestrates the lightning-fast motor activation needed to perform complex actions, like speaking to crowds, teaching your fingers to play a new piece of music, or learning your lines for a play’.